firesim/firesim/docs/Advanced-Usage/Workloads/Defining-Custom-Workloads.rst

 FireSim uses these workload definitions to help the manager deploy your simulations.
-Historically, there was also a script to build workloads using these JSON files, but this has been replaced with a much more powerful tool, :ref:`firemarshal`.
+Historically, there was also a script to build workloads using these JSON files, but this has been replaced with a more powerful tool, :ref:`firemarshal`.
 New workloads should always be built with :ref:`firemarshal`.

 In the following subsections, we will go through the two aforementioned example